-The church of San Francisco is the oldest dated construction of Santiago (1618) and was built by natives led by friars.
-The adjacent convent, on whose first floor the museum is located, was inaugurated in 1623.
-The architectural ensemble was declared a National Monument in 1951.
+The church of San Francisco is the oldest dated building in Santiago (1618) and was built by indigenous people led by friars.
+The surrounding convent, on whose first floor the museum is located, was inaugurated in 1623.
+The architectural complex was declared a National Monument in 1951.

-The opening of the Museum of Colonial Art San Francisco - located in the main artery of the country - can be considered a fruit of the Second Vatican Council, which urged the religious - among many others - to enter more into contact and dialogue with civil society, knocking down walls, which in this case was literal.
+The opening of the San Francisco Colonial Art Museum - located in the main artery of the country - can be considered a fruit of the Second Vatican Council, which urged the religious - among many others - to enter into more contact and dialogue with civil society, knocking down walls, which in this case was literal.

-The San Francisco Colonial Art Museum, located inside the historic San Francisco Church, is located just 3 minutes from the Almacruz Hotel Convention Center.
+The San Francisco Colonial Art Museum, located inside the historic San Francisco Church is located just 3 minutes from Almacruz Hotel Convention Center.